zhao07/edx-platform/docs/en_us/data/source/internal_data_formats/sql_schema.rst

   * `restricted`
   * `error`

-  After a course has been graded and certificates have been issued status will be one of:
+  After a course has been graded and certificates have been issued, status is one of:

   * `downloadable`
   * `notpassing`
   * `restricted`

-  If the status is `downloadable` then the student passed the course and there will be a certificate available for download.
+  If the status is `downloadable` then the student passed the course and a certificate is available for download.

 `verify_uuid`, `download_uuid`
 ------------------------------